Micdejc/phishing_classification/README.md

 Start LM Studio and ensure your model is running.

-A CSV file named [emails.csv](https://github.com/Micdejc/phishing_classification/blob/main/emails.csv), which sourced from (https://github.com/sadat1971/Phishing_Email/blob/main/Data/curated_set.csv), with a column named text containing 100 emails to classify.
+For this project, a CSV file named [emails.csv](https://github.com/Micdejc/phishing_classification/blob/main/emails.csv) was prepared, sourced from [source](https://github.com/sadat1971/Phishing_Email/blob/main/Data/curated_set.csv).
+It includes a text column containing 100 emails for classification.

 Open Jupyter Notebook or run the Python script directly: